noppelmax/PoPETS_ArtifactNotes/EmailTemplates/2024/author_committee_invitation.md

 You are one of the authors of the top artifacts at PoPETS 2023 and we would like to invite you to be part of the PoPETs artifact committee for the year 2024.

-In the 2023 of this process, there were 61 total artifacts submitted, and an average of 3 reviews per committee member, with a maximum of 2 assigned reviews per committee member each round.
+In the year 2023 of this process, there were 61 total artifacts submitted, and an average of 3 reviews per committee member, with a maximum of 2 assigned reviews per committee member each round.